-ChIPS is a vibrant adolescent peer support program for young people who are:
+ChIPS is a vibrant peer support program for young

-The Eight Week Group meets once a week for 1.5 hours and uses music, art, games and discussion to explore living with chronic illness.
-The Intensive Group covers the same content but is held over two days in the school holidays, allowing young people who do not live close to RCH to attend.
-Each group has six to ten young people and is facilitated by ChIPS staff and senior ChIPS members.
+Eight Week Groups meet weekly for 1.5 hours and use music, art, games and discussion to explore living with a chronic illness.
+The Intensive groups use the same mediums and are held over two days in the school holidays, allowing young people who do not live close to RCH to attend.
+Each group contains approximately six to ten young people and is facilitated by ChIPS staff and senior ChIPS members.

 Topics are participant directed and can include: